-Something to note is that aging does not happen over night, so the anti-aging results need some time to show as well.
+Something to note is that aging does not happen overnight, so the results need some time to show as well.

 Vitamin C should deliver visible results within a month (depending on your current skin condition).
 You should see your skin becoming brighter and more evenly toned.